-Marburg, a rural town of 500 people, is 17 km west of central Ipswich and 55 km west of Brisbane, just off the Warrego Highway en route to Toowoomba.
+Marburg, a rural town, is 17 km west of central Ipswich and 55 km west of Brisbane, just off the Warrego Highway en route to Toowoomba.
 Marburg is within Ipswich.

 Marburg was once covered by the Rosewood Scrub which was cleared and the area settled predominantly by German farmers in the 1870s.
 An exception was the Woodlands Estate (1868), selected by Charles Smith, who by the early 1880s installed a sawmill, a sugar mill and a rum distillery.
 His son, Thomas Lorimer Smith, built the heritage-listed Woodlands mansion (1890) at the end of Seminary Road.
 Many of the German farmers supplied the mill with cane, but within a few seasons it was found that rainfall was too low for good production.
 Farmers turned to maize and dairying, although the mill continued to operate until 1918.